ibm-js/deliteful/docs/ViewStack.md

 ```

 The `show` method takes as first argument a DOM node instance or id.
 The second argument is optional.
-Available properties are `transition` and\or `reverse`.
+Available properties are `transition` and/or `reverse`.

 The `reverse` property applies only to Slide and Reveal transitions.